THE NELSON DUCEA

 The inside

-The inside of the church of Holy Maria Of Maniace, lit up by eight arched windows, placed above the colonnades, is very austere and seductive.
+The interior of the church of Santa Maria di Maniace, illuminated by eight arched windows placed above the colonnades is very austere and seductive even if without the choir and the apse that collapsed in the earthquake of 1693 the church seems strangled.

-The three naves with wooden ceiling trusses and pointed arches in white stone, leaning, alternately, on eight mighty hexagonal and round columns in lava stone all of them surmounted by Doric capitals.
+Santa Maria di Maniace has three naves with a wooden trussed ceiling, with pointed arches in white stone, resting on eight mighty hexagonal and round lava stone columns, alternately, all surmounted by Doric capitals.
+The wooden roof is supported by trestles, stringers and beams.
+It is fairly well preserved and was restored in April 1862.

 Santa Maria di Maniace